What is radiation therapy?

 Types of Radiation Therapy

-Brachytherapy, or internal radiation, involves radioactive material that is implanted in the body.
+Also called internal radiation, brachytherapy involves radioactive material that is implanted in the body.
 Dozens of tiny "seeds" containing radioactive iodine are placed at the tumor site with a special needle or catheter.
 In permanent brachytherapy, the seeds are left inside the body to release radiation over time.
 For temporary brachytherapy, the seeds are inserted for several minutes or hours and removed afterward, usually in an outpatient procedure.

-Proton therapy uses energy from protons instead of photons.
-Protons deliver their maximum amount of energy to the tumor with no entrance or exit dose, resulting in fewer side effects than standard radiation therapy.
+Proton Therapy uses energy from protons instead of photons.
+Protons deliver their maximum amount of energy to the tumor with a minimal entrance or exit dose, resulting in fewer side effects than standard radiation therapy.
 MD Anderson’s Proton Therapy Center treats several types of cancer.
 Read more about proton therapy

-Stereotactic radiosurgery (SRS) uses dozens of tiny radiation beams to treat tumors in the head and neck with a single radiation dose.
+Stereotactic radiosurgery is not actually surgery.
+Instead, uses dozens of tiny radiation beams to treat tumors in the head and neck with a single radiation dose.
 MD Anderson uses the Gamma Knife® SRS system.
 Read more about stereotactic radiosurgery

 Stereotactic spine radiotherapy uses guidance from CT scans for the highest possible dose to tumors on the spine.
 The CT machine moves on rails around the treatment table to constantly confirm the tumor location.
 Radiation beams can be instantly adjusted to account for any changes during the procedure.